Italy's Monti tells EU he can deliver

 These measures aim to balance the budget in 2013 and halt the rise in Italy's debt, which is already around 120 percent of gross domestic product.

-Under Berlusconi, opaque pledges and a lack of detail on measures to speed up deficit reduction undermined investor confidence in Italy, which the country has yet to regain.
+Under Berlusconi, opaque pledges and a lack of detail on measures to speed up deficit reduction undermined investor confidence that the country has yet to regain.

-Monti, a former EU competition commissioner who favors greater European integration, declined to go into detail about his economic plans, and said his talks with Barroso were very general, particularly on budget issues.
+Monti, a former EU competition commissioner who favours greater European integration, evaded questions about his economic plans, and said his talks with Barroso were very general, particularly on budget issues.

 Asked specifically about whether Italy would achieve a balanced budget for 2013, Monti said: "We didn't get into that in specific terms with President Barroso."